spectrocloud/librarium/packages/docs/content/04-clusters/3-vmware-clusters.md

 The Private Gateway supports going through an optional Proxy server to talk to Spectro Cloud.
 If the Gateway is configured to use proxy, the Proxy server needs to support both HTTP(S) proxy and SOCKS proxy.

-A HAProxy Load balancer VM will be created for each of the Kubernetes cluster, as the LB for the apiserver endpoints.
+A HAProxy Load balancer VM will be created for each of the Kubernetes clusters, as the LB for the apiserver endpoints.

 ![vmware_cluster_architecture.png](vmware_cluster_architecture.png)